Bioconductor/bioconductor.org/content/developers/new-developer-program.md

 ## Mentors (First Cycle, Nov 2021)  TBA

 We are excited to announce our first group of 6 mentors are [Federico Marini](https://github.com/federicomarini), [Alan O'Callaghan](https://github.com/alanocallaghan), [Davide Risso](https://github.com/drisso), [Kelly Street](https://github.com/kstreet13), [Dario Strbenac](https://github.com/DarioS), [Nitesh Turaga](https://github.com/nturaga).
-We are working to finalize the structure the program and prepare for mentee applications.

 ## More information